tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - 115 Further checks (14 cost, 17 security, 24 fault tolerance, 10 performance, 50 service limits)
 - Access via the AWS Support API
 - CloudWatch Integration - react to changes

+## STORAGE

+### Elastic Block Store (EBS)

+Amazon Elastic Block Store (Amazon EBS) provides block level storage volumes for use with EC2 instances.
+EBS volumes behave like raw, unformatted block devices.
+You can mount these volumes as devices on your instances.
+EBS volumes that are attached to an instance are exposed as storage volumes that persist independently from the life of the instance.
+You can create a file system on top of these volumes, or use them in any way you would use a block device (such as a hard drive).

+- Block Storage - raw disk allocations (volume) for EC2 instances
+- Can be encrypted at rest using KMS
+- instances see block device and create file system on this device (ext3/4, xfs)